DanyaHDanny/tafordqe/README.md

 1. Create a New Pipeline Job:

 * In Jenkins, click New Item.
-* Select Pipeline and give it a name (e.g., GitHub PostgreSQL Pipeline).
+* Select Pipeline and give it a name.
 * Click OK.

 2. Configure the Pipeline: